 The incident took place in the parking lot of the financial institution.
-On Sunday, about 90 officers and the Goto’s mother, 73, gathered in the front of the bank to pay their respects to Goto with offerings of flowers and a silent prayer.
+On Sunday, about 90 officers and Goto’s mother, 73, gathered in the front of the bank to pay their respects with offerings of flowers and a silent prayer.

 According to police, the suspect is believed to stand up to 180 centimeters in height.
 He was clothed in a black coat and blue pants.
 After the incident, the suspect fled in the direction of Fuchu Station on the Keio Line.